E57: 6 Tips to Make Your Online Meetings More Effective

 My top 6 tips for making your online meetings better

-Adjust your screen so that its about 20-24 inches from your eyes, with the centre at or just below your eye level and the web-cam at your eye level.
-Set the brightness of your screen to approximately the same as your workspace, and reduce the colour temperature to minimize the blue light emitted by your screen.
+Adjust your screen so that it’s about 20-24 inches from your eyes, with the centre at or just below your eye level and the web-cam at your eye level.
+Set the brightness of your screen to approximately the same as your workspace, and reduce the colour temperature to minimize the blue light emitted by your screen. - Hide self-view

 On video, your brain will focus on other people’s faces and their backgrounds.
 It’s just another whole set of distracting stimuli.
 When you add in the auto-generated Zoom backgrounds, it gives your brain even more to try to interpret, and you’ll be even more distracted by the disconformities in the backgrounds around the edges of people’s heads.
 You know what I mean, that tell-tale flicker, or the disappearing/reappearing hand as the speaker moves around.